Creatine Makes Me Feel Sick: Why & How To Fix?

 Are Certain Creatine Brands Better Than Others For Not Getting Sick?

-There are a number of creatine supplements available for people to use, so knowing which ones are better than others can be a challenge.
-Especially because fancy marketing is distracting.
+Several creatine supplements are available for people, so knowing which ones are better than others can be a challenge, especially because fancy marketing is distracting.

-You might come across other types of creatine that are available, combining creatine along with other popular supplements like BCAAs, magnesium, sodium varieties or protein.
+You might come across other available types of creatine, combining creatine with other popular supplements like BCAAs, magnesium, sodium varieties or protein.

 what should you do to avoid getting sick taking creatine